-Activates/deactivates the sending of SNMP traps when the device detects a change in the link up/ down status for this interface.
+Activates/deactivates the sending of SNMP traps when the device detects a change in the link up/down status for this interface.

-- marked (default setting) The sending of SNMP traps is active.
 If the device detects a link up/down status change, then the device sends an SNMP trap.

-unmarked

-- The sending of SNMP traps is inactive.

 The prerequisite for sending SNMP traps is that you enable the function in the Diagnostics > Status Configuration > Alarms (Traps) dialog and specify at least one trap destination.